amazon-archives/sql-cli/README.md

     - Enable horizontal display (by default) and vertical display when output is too wide
     - Pagination for long output
 - Syntax highlighting
-- Connect to Elasticsearch node/cluster with authentication on either ES localhost, Open Distro ES, or AES,
+- Connect to Elasticsearch node/cluster with/without security on either **ES localhost, Open Distro ES, or AWS Elasticsearch Domain**.
+Refer to [test plan](./tests/test_plan.md) on how to connect to different instance with/without security
 - Load Config file
 - Run single query from Command Line with parameters
     - *endpoint:* no need to specify a parameter, anything follow by wake word `escli` should be the endpoint.